zachbutton/crystalize.js/README.md

 });
 ```

 That's it, and now we're certain the seek function of our keepAfter mode will do what we intend it to do.
-During the harden cycle, the shards will be sorted,
-the seek function will be ran, and every shard that comes before the _first_ shard our seek function returned true for, will be collapsed into the partial crystal.
+During the hardening cycle, the shards will be sorted, the seek function will be run, and every shard that comes before the _first_ shard our seek function returned true for will be collapsed into the partial crystal.

 #### Pointers